Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Routes to Market

 There will be only two tender processes, an Open Procedure akin to the current open procedure under the 2015 Regulations and a Competitive Flexible Procedure (CFP), which allows for the design of any non-open tender process.
-We suggest that this second process will be used infrequently, perhaps to design a process akin to the current restricted procedure, used when an open procedure may be expected to return too many tender submissions.
+We suggest that this second process will be used infrequently, perhaps to design a process akin to the current restricted procedure, used when an open procedure may be expected to return too many tender submissions, or when your institution isn’t sure what outcome it wants, and wishes to encourage innovation.

 For all above-threshold requirements, you will continue to be best served by seeking established routes to markets through framework agreements, such as those put in place by the CPC.
 There are changes to the way in which these framework agreements are established, but that will not concern you, other than to know that there will be a continuation of this provision to make your access to supplies & services as simple and as straightforward as possible.